META HUMANS - 5 paths for flourishing

 How will we live tomorrow?

-Returning to the predictions of the futurists of previous centuries and comparing them to what happened, we have to recognize that this is often a perilous exercise...
+Thinkers have always dreamed of foreseeing human life in the decades to come.
+Comparing the predictions of past futurists to what actually transpired, we must recognize that this is often a perilous exercise...

-So what better way to analyze the changes ahead than through the lens of universal human motivations?
-By looking not only at our world's possible outer transformation but also at the direction in which our most vital inner needs and aspirations lead us?
+So, is trying to foresee the future merely a wishful thinking exercise?
+As uncertain as it may be, there are indeed megatrends that give us valuable clues about the future, provided we avoid the traps mentioned above and consider the psychology of the masses and the basic needs of human nature.
+For that, what better way to analyze the changes ahead than through the lens of universal human motivations?
+By looking not only at our world's possible outer transformations but also at the direction in which our most vital inner needs and aspirations lead us.

 If we look at the possible future from this perspective, what might be the foreseeable course of progress?